jinetty/pyfetch/README.md

 * Enjoy!

 # Arch package count
 I added this but i am not sure if it works since i dont have a computer that runs arch.
-If someone counters issues please open a account and open a issue/send a pr.
+If someone counters issues dm me at Kreato#5771